godot-jolt/godot-jolt/README.md

 be incremented when backwards-compatible API changes are made and the patch version will be incremented when changes are made that don't affect the API.

-"API" refers to any user-facing parts of the extension, such as nodes, properties, methods, parameters or project settings.
+"API", in this case, refers to any user-facing parts of the extension, such as nodes, properties, methods, parameters or project settings.

 Note that major version `0.x.y` carries a special meaning in semantic versioning, where even minor versions may contain backwards-incompatible changes.

 See [`CHANGELOG.md`][chl] for details about what notable changes were included in each version.

-## What's the license?
+## How is it licensed?

 Godot Jolt is distributed under the MIT license.
 See [`LICENSE.txt`][lic] for more details and [`THIRDPARTY.txt`][trd] for third-party licenses.